pgEdge/pgedge/tutorials/vm-cluster.md

 # pgEdge Platform - Getting Started Guide

-In this guide we will step through setting up pgEdge Platform.
+In this tutorial we will step through setting up pgEdge on VM's.
 Our example will create a two-node multi-master pgEdge cluster, and then use pgbench to create some representative tables and read/write activity on the cluster.

-Two software components from pgEdge will be used in this guide.
-First, we’ll install the [pgedge](https://github.com/pgedge/cli) Command Line Interface (CLI) which is used to install and configure PostgreSQL (Postgres) and install additional extensions.
-Second is [spock](https://github.com/pgedge/spock), the Postgres extension that provides logical, asynchronous, multi-master replication.

 Before running the commands ensure that a firewall doesn't obstruct access between your nodes.
 You’ll also need an operating system user with with passwordless sudo access.